DataDog/supply-chain-firewall/README.md

 The supply-chain firewall code may be typechecked with `mypy` and linted with `flake8`.
 Run `make typecheck` or `make lint`, respectively, in the environment where the development dependencies have been installed.

 Run `make checks` to run the full suite of code quality checks, including tests.
-These are the same checks that run in the firewall repository's CI, albeit with the tests run against various `pip` and `npm` versions to ensure compatibility.
+These are the same checks that run in the repository's CI, the only difference being that the CI jobs matrix test against a range of `pip` and `npm` versions.
+There is also a pre-commit hook that runs the checks in case one wishes to run them on each commit.

 ### Documentation